FAQs - Workers' Compensation

 1. State law says I may disclose records, relating to the treatment I provided to an injured worker, to a workers' compensation insurer for purposes of determining the amount of or entitlement to payment under the workers' compensation system.
 Am I allowed to share this information under the HIPAA Privacy Rule?

 Yes.
 A covered entity is permitted to disclose an individual's health information as necessary to comply with and to the full extent authorized by workers' compensation law.
-See 45 CFR 164.512(a).
+See Summary of the HIPAA Privacy Rule.

 Return To Questions